Screen Printing a Graphite Drawing

 Use your nail to scatter flecks of graphite onto the mesh.

 The drawing can be printed through with Acrylic Screen Printing Medium.
 Scoop an ink well along the top of your screen.
-Place a piece of paper underneath
+Place a piece of paper underneath your screen.

 Use a squeegee to pull the ink down the screen and force the graphite through to the paper.

 Your graphite drawing can be printed through several times using the acrylic medium and will become paler each time.
-When you’re finished, wash your screen
+When you’re finished, wash your screen with cold water.

 To print your own graphite drawing you will need: